 Emphasis exists on residents previewing slides, to the extent possible as the residents advance, their skills at microscopic evaluation are expected to increase.
 First-year residents will review cases with the attending pathologist as soon as the slides are available.
 By the third year, residents should be writing up cases completely.
 FS sign-out is also expected to progress with training.
 An attending pathologist is always available for consultation.

 Along with education by PAs, senior residents are expected to teach proper grossing techniques to junior residents who are on their first rotation.
 Junior residents are expected to show all frozen sections to a senior resident or attending pathologist.
-Once the staff agrees that a resident is capable of exercising independent judgment, frozen sections may be signed out independently, though the option of requesting help continues to exist.
-Independent sign-out is in practice only an occasional event.

 The department also offers a 1-year surgical pathology fellowship.